allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 These grading categories have the following definitions:

 -   **Course Participation**: Students are expected to regularly attend and actively participate in all class and laboratory sessions.
-After either an unexcused absence or a late attendance to a either a class or laboratory session on two separate occasions, a student's course participation grade will be reduced by half a percentage for each additional time they are absent or late in an unexcused fashion.
+Participation is determined by the completion of in-class exercises and timely cloning of repositories that are released in labs.
 Students who need to miss class or attend class late for an excused reason should communicate their situation to the course instructor as soon as possible.

 -   **Midterm Examinations**: The midterms are online cumulative assessments covering all prior material from the class, programming, and laboratory